Lautaro-Garcia/cl-aubio/README.md

 So, in my Lisp translation I'm trying to mantain that convention in this form:
 * every object will be created with a `make-<name-of-the-object>` function
 * every object will be deleted with a `clean` generic function
-* I'll try to make a generic function for the `do` part, but only if I find that it makes sense to have a polymorphic of dealing with some objects.
+* I'll try to make a generic function for the `do` part, but only if I find that it makes sense to have a polymorphic way of dealing with some objects.
   In other cases, I probably will generate functions with more descriptive names of what the object is actually doing

+**Important note:** In order to distinguish the object that represents the detection algorithm and the thing being detected in this Lispy translation there exists two different objects to reify those two thing (like the `note-detector` and the `note` itself).
+In the aubio source, there is no "detector" and the detector is named after the thing it detects.
+There is no struct or datatype that reifies the thing being detected (in the previous example, a note is simply a list of three elements)

 ### Source
 A source object represents a source of audio.